Using calendars and dates in Analysis Workspace

 - Configure conversion classifications

-- Configure Finding Methods
+- Configure list variables

-- Set Internal URL Filters
+- Set internal URL filters

-- Enable the Timestamp Optional setting
+- Enable the timestamp optional setting

 - Configure bot rules in Analytics